Skip navigation

 Department: Sport, Exercise and Rehabilitation

-Externally, I am a board member for the Cluster for Research into Coaching (CRiC), chair-elect for the 6th International Coaching Conference 2024, and a member of the World Rugby Science Network and the International Society of Qualitative Research in Sport and Exercise (QRSE).
-I am an external programme examiner at Stirling University and the University of Limerick, and have held similar roles at Cardiff Metropolitan University and the University of the West of Scotland.
-I have been an independent panel member for the Periodic Programme Review of Sport Science Cluster degree programmes at Liverpool John Moores University, a consulting advisor for programme development and validation to the University of the West of Scotland, and an invited panel member of the UK Coaching Certificate (UKCC) independent review by the Sport & Recreation Alliance.
-I am a Fellow of the Higher Education Academy (FHEA).
+Externally, Edward is an executive board member for the Cluster for Research into Coaching (CRiC), and was the Chair of the 6th International Coaching Conference 2024.
+He is also an Associate Editor of both Sports Coaching Review (SCR) and the Graduate Journal of Sport Science, Coaching, Management, and Rehabilitation (GJSSCMR).
+He is a member of the World Rugby Science Network and the International Society of Qualitative Research in Sport and Exercise (QRSE).
+He currently serves an external programme examiner for undergraduate and postgraduate degrees at Stirling University and the University of Limerick respectively, and has held similar roles at Cardiff Metropolitan University and the University of the West of Scotland.
+He has been an independent panel member for the Periodic Programme Review of Sport Science Cluster degree programmes at Liverpool John Moores University, a consulting advisor for programme development and validation to the University of the West of Scotland, and an invited panel member of the UK Coaching Certificate (UKCC) independent review by the Sport & Recreation Alliance.
+He is a Fellow of the Higher Education Academy (FHEA).

 Edward Hall